Hongkong Land: Investment Properties

-In addition, Hongkong Land has several hotel interests, namely The Landmark Mandarin Oriental Hotel and Mandarin Oriental Wangfujing, Beijing.
+In addition, Hongkong Land has several hotel interests, namely The Landmark Mandarin Oriental Hotel, Mandarin Oriental Wangfujing, Beijing and Hyatt Centric The Ring Chengdu (2025).

 Development Properties

 Hongkong Land has a significant residential property development business in Asia focusing on developments for sale for the high-and-luxury end of the market, through wholly owned or joint venture projects.
 Examples of recent residential projects completed or being developed are: